-8 Principles of the Resolution Service
+8 Recommendations for the Resolution Process

 8.1 The General Architecture of the System

 The task of the resolution service is that of associating a LEX identifier with a specific document address on the network.
 By contrast with systems that can be constructed around rigorous and enforceable engineering premises, such as DNS, the "lex" namespace resolver will be expected to cope with a wide variety of "dirty" inputs, particularly those created by the automated extraction of references from incomplete or inaccurate texts.
 In this document, the result is a particular emphasis on a flexible and robust resolver design.